edlf/xblast/README.md

 #### This software contains no copyrighted code ####
 #### This software cannot circumvent security mechanism of an Xbox console ####

+## RAM testing

+256MB and 128MB RAM tests are supported within the BIOS menus.
+There is also a special **RAMTESTER** version of the BIOS which checks the original 4 RAM chips in either a `Stock` machine or an Xbox with `256Mbit` memory.

+### RAMTESTER version

+Press power button to start the test.
+Press eject to launch Xblast OS as usual.

+There is no video output - the test result is seen on the LED.

+If the Xbox reboots 3 times and then the LEDs blink red and green, then suspect RAM bank 1.

+If the Xbox shuts off super quickly (LEDs don't light, fan twitches) then you probably have a short circuit.

+LED codes:

+* Test completed, no failures = green blinking
+* RAM bank 1 test stuck = orange blinking
+* RAM bank 2 test stuck = red, off, green, off
+* RAM bank 3 test stuck = red and green slow
+* RAM bank 4 test stuck = orange and green fast
+* RAM bank 1 failed = LEDs off
+* RAM bank 2 failed = red blinking
+* RAM bank 3 failed = red, orange, off
+* RAM bank 4 failed = red, green, orange, off

+RAM chip bank locations can be found [here](RAM locations/Stock memory chip locations.jpg).

+### 128MB and 256MB tests

+These are the normal tests available via the Tools menu in Xblast OS.
+RAM chip bank locations can be found [here](RAM locations/Extended memory chip locations.jpg).

 ### Required setup to build ###

 x86 or x86_64 Linux system with gcc installed